darkerego/ethervault/README.md

 # EtherVault

+### Changelog

+- Refactored the proposal functions eliminating 3 functions and saving about 120,000 gas in deployment
+- separated nonce and txid
+- changed error messages to bytes2

 ### About
 <p>
 Ethervault is a multisignature smart contract designed for storing ethereum that enforces a spending limit.